-A comparison with the HPMS Interstate VMT shows a strong correlation between the model and observed data by MPO.
-The modeled VMT for the BRMPO and statewide are within two percent of the HPMS 2019 estimates.
+A comparison with the Highway Performance Monitoring System (HPMS) Interstate VMT shows a strong correlation between the model and observed data by MPO.
+The modeled VMT for the Boston Region MPO and statewide are about 3 percent less of the HPMS 2019 estimates.
 Note that there are larger differences in the modeled and HPMS VMT across other facility types and overall.
-The modeled VMT for all roads is approximately 13 percent lower than the HPMS estimated total VMT.
+The modeled VMT for all roads is approximately 15 percent lower than the HPMS-estimated total VMT.